As a meditation teacher, one of the questions people often ask me is how to stop falling asleep during meditation.

 If you fall asleep during guided meditation it is more than likely okay.
 Guided meditations are usually used for pure relaxation anyway, so if you get a relaxing nap out of it, all good.
 You could try using a different guide, with a less sleep-inducing voice.

 Try switching your meditation technique to a more active one like Dynamic or tai chi, or even a method with more active breathing, like Kapabalhti pranayama.

 Why we fall asleep during meditation

 The reason we fall asleep during meditation is that we struggle to find the right balance between focus and relaxation.
 When you meditate, you do both: focus and relax.
 You focus on your breathing, on the sound of the guided meditation instructor’s voice, or on a different object of meditation.
 This relaxes you.
-However, sometimes it relaxed you a little too much.
+However, sometimes it relaxes you a little too much.
 That’s when you fall asleep during meditation.

 This is both a blessing and a curse because many people intentionally use meditation to get to sleep.

 But what if you want to stop falling asleep when meditating?

 Well, for starters, you might want to ask yourself whether it is actually a good thing that you’re dozing off when you meditate.
 If you’re not getting enough sleep at other times, it probably is a good thing.
 Mayo Clinic states that we all need about 7 to 9 hours of sleep every night.